gestalt-config/gestalt/README.md

 | HoconLoader | config | Leverages com.typesafe:config to load hocon files, supports substitutions.
 Must include package com.github.gestalt-config:gestalt-hocon:version. |

 If you didn't manually add any ConfigLoaders as part of the GestaltBuilder, it will add the defaults.
 The GestaltBuilder uses the service loader to create instances of the Config loaders.
 It will configure them by passing in the GestaltConfig to applyConfig.
-To register your own default add it to a file in META-INF\services\org.github.gestalt.config.loader.ConfigLoader and add the full path to your ConfigLoader
+To register your own default ConfigLoaders, add it to a file in META-INF\services\org.github.gestalt.config.loader.ConfigLoader and add the full path to your ConfigLoader

 # Decoders
 | Type | details |